tsdiokno/abl/content/docs/roma-9.md

 [^22]: And what if God, wanting to display his wrath and to make his power known, endured with much patience objects of wrath prepared for destruction?

-[^23] At paano kaya kung ginawa niya ito para ipakita ang yaman ng kaniyang habag para sa mga taong ihinanda niya para makatanggap ng awa at parangal --
+[^23] At paano kaya kung ginawa niya ito para ipakita ang yaman ng kaniyang kagandahan-loob para sa mga taong ihinanda niya para makatanggap ng awa at parangal --

 [^23]: And what if he did this to make known the riches of his glory on objects of mercy that he prepared beforehand for glory—